ngengecharity/All-America-challenge/README.md

 The provider used in this case is AWS with more detail found in **provider.tf** located in  the project's root

 ## Requirements.
-A part of the requirement yo will need to install terraform **1.2.6 (currently latest)**.
+A part of the requirement you will need to install terraform **1.2.6 (currently latest)**.
 If you do not have Terraform installed please go to https://www.terraform.io/downloads for help to do so.
 You will also need an AWS Access and Secret keys with Admin privileges for programatic access

 ## Inputs